 - 1. GET to a safe place. - 2.
-CONTACT your local authorities by dialing 911 (8-911 from an on-campus phone) or the Campus Safety Department at (951) 639-5188 (or 7777 from any on-campus phone) - 3.
+CONTACT your local authorities by dialing 911 or the Title IX Coordinator - 3.
 DO NOT shower, bathe, douche, change or destroy clothing or bedding. - 4.
 DO NOT straighten up the area. - 5.
 SEEK medical attention.
 You can request a SART examination at any emergency room. - 6.
 Consider seeing a counselor; they are trained to assist you in your time of need - 7.
 Do not feel ashamed, you are the victim and have done absolutely nothing wrong - SEEK emotional support from the Riverside Area Rape Crisis Center (RARCC) at (951) 686-7273 for the Menifee, Murrieta, Perris, and Temecula areas or Center Against Sexual Assault CASA at 1-866-373-8300 for the San Jacinto and Hemet area.